 At A Level Music students present an eight-minute performance; complete further composition, including an extended pastiche exercise; and study in greater depth a further six pieces from the anthology.

 GCSE and Sixth-form musicians are expected to involve themselves fully in the musical life of the school and there are various opportunities for them to perform in and direct their own instrumental and choral groups.

 The extra-curricular life of the music department is rich, providing many valuable opportunities for those studying music at all levels to experience the excitement of live performance.
 The aim of the department is to provide an opportunity for as many students as possible to perform in an ensemble of some kind appropriate to their ability.

 The weekly extra-curricular music rehearsal timetable includes rehearsals for three orchestras (Symphony Orchestra, Sinfonia and Chamber Orchestra), three choirs (Senior Choir, Chamber Choir and Vox Choir), Wind Orchestra, and Jazz Band.
 A number of smaller ensembles and choral groups meet on a regular basis, such as Barbershop, Ukulele Orchestra, Junior Stringers, Brass Ensemble, Guitar Group, Beat It!
 (Percussion Ensemble), and Carnatic Indian Music Ensemble.

-There are three large-scale concerts every year, three Key Stage Chamber Concerts, Carol Singing, Concerto performance opportunities for students in Year 13, an annual House Music competition, a biennial musical production with the Drama Department, and opportunities for performances in full and year assemblies.
+There are three large-scale concerts every year, two Chamber Concerts, Carol Singing, Concerto performance opportunities for students in Year 13, an annual House Music competition, a biennial musical production with the Drama Department, and opportunities for performances in full and year assemblies.